carolwong492/carolwong492.github.io/essays/shoot-that-trouble.md

 <img class="ui image" src="../images/goodQuestion.png">

 At the end of the post, they ask for an explanation as to why their code isn't working as they think it should.
 Asking smart questions like this allows responders to answer back quickly with a clear and concise answer.
+The answer to this post is a clear explanation as to why this poster's code didn't work, as well as a possible solution.

 ## Lessons Learned
 Asking smart questions guarantees an answer quicker and makes the whole experience less annoying for everyone involved.
 Askers get their questions answered more quickly and effectively, and responders don't feel as frustrated when helping others out.
+Asking questions in a not-so-smart way will lower the likelihood that someone will actually put in the time to answer your question.
 Knowing how to ask questions in a way that will get me my questions answered and won't bother others reassures me.
 From now on, I'll shoot down that fear and go troubleshoot!